-Midcentury modern was at its height from the 1950s through 70's.
-It's made a come back in living and dining rooms, and it's perfect for the bedroom.
+Midcentury modern was at its height from the 1950s through the 1970s.
+It's made a comeback in living and dining rooms, and it's perfect for the bedroom.

 Long, low furniture with thin legs, clean lines, and a streamlined appearance are hallmarks of this style.
 It also includes “modern” elements such as molded plastic, chrome, and pops of bright color and geometric patterns.

 The overall look is uncluttered, but large pieces of colorful artwork on the walls are a must.
 You can add accents in the typical orange, red, yellow, or blue of the period, like this cozy room featured on Decoist from Brad Ford ID.
 A rounded butterfly chair or nightstands perched on chrome legs are nice touches as well.

 04 of 15